 - You are paying for a finite amount of work at a finite amount meaning many of the day-to-day PR activities may fall outside your scope of work.

 - Some of the best and most suitable press coverage opportunities for a business, don’t fit into short time spaces.
 For example, a management consultancy benefits from sudden industry news, updates, and changes.
 These often arise last minute and require a quick turnaround for a spokesperson’s comment.
 Furthermore, a media or influencer review of a restaurant can occur at any time, even long after a project is complete.
 In both instances, a client will lose out on the opportunities if there is no ongoing relationship with a reputable agency.

-To conclude, when comparing both, there are a range of advantages depending on the outcome a business is looking for.
-A project-based approach has its own merits with a rigid structured scope but loses the strategy and tactical execution element that most businesses require.
+To conclude, when comparing both, there is a range of advantages depending on the outcome a business is looking for.
+A project-based approach has its own merits with a rigidly structured scope but loses the strategy and tactical execution element that most businesses require.
 Therefore, to ensure the best possible value for money from a PR company based in Dubai, a retainer, and the strong agency relationship it comes with, is the obvious choice.

 Agencya business that serves other businessesMore (Definitions, Synonyms, Translation)